GRealesM/GWAS_tools/README.md

     - P-value for association (P)
     - Odds-ratio (OR) or BETA (BETA)
     - Standard Error of the log OR (SE)
+    - Effect allele frequency (ALT_FREQ)
 - Check if all minimum columns are present.
 CHR, BP, and P are absolutely essential.
 OR or BETA must be present, too.
+- Check alleles are expressed in upper case letters, and coerce them to upper case if not.
 - If columns are missing, try to compute them:
     - Compute BETA from log(OR), if OR is present.
     - Compute BETA and SE from Z, MAF, and N0/N1, if those are present.*